DevMiser/Lumina_Frame/README.md

 - Obtain the necessary hardware — listed below
 - Create an OpenAI account and obtain your personal secret API key
 - Create a Google account and obtain your Gemini API key
-- Create a PicoVoice account and obtain your personal secret access key
+- Create a PicoVoice account and obtain your personal secret access key (free)
-- Create an OpenWeather account and obtain your personal API key
+- Create an OpenWeather account and obtain your personal API key (free)
 - Follow the steps below to prepare your Raspberry Pi 4 and install the software
-- 3D print the frame with integrated speakerphone holder (optional)
+- 3D print the frame with integrated speakerphone cradle (optional)

 ---